Rename image files according to exif tags

 As this project is developped on my free time, I cannot guarantee very fast feedbacks.
 Anyway, I shall be glad to receive issues or pull requests on GitHUB.

 This project uses a standard Major.Minor.Patch versioning pattern.
-Inside a major version, public API stability is expected.
+Inside a major version, public API stability is expected (at least after 1.0.0 version will be published).

 Release history Release notifications